acts-project/acts/docs/tracking.md

 collision.
 We distinguish between primary hard-scatter, primary pile-up, and secondary vertices.
 :::

+Vertices play an important role in higher-level reconstruction algorithms.
+For example, secondary vertices can help with the identification of particles:
+During *$b$-tagging*, a displaced vertex located inside a jet is a sign for the decay of a $b$-hadron.

 In analogy to track reconstruction, vertex reconstruction can be divided into two stages: vertex finding and vertex fitting.
 As a first step of vertex